RohitBandaru/rohitbandaru.github.io/_posts/2025-01-11-Transformer-Design-Guide-Pt2.md

 MoE also requires careful handling in multi-device training setups.
 Through expert parallelism—a form of model parallelism—different devices manage different experts.
 After the gating function determines expert assignments, tokens are shuffled between GPUs in a ring pattern before returning to their original GPU.
 This allows us to use MoE to scale the number of parameters in a model, but there is an added communication cost with expert parallelism.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt2/expert_parallelism.png" caption="" alt="Expert Parallelism" source="https://pytorch.org/blog/training-moes/" width=500 class="image-fluid mx-auto d-block" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt2/expert_parallelism.png" caption="" alt="Expert Parallelism" source="https://pytorch.org/blog/training-moes/" width=500 class="image-fluid mx-auto d-block" %}

 The auxiliary loss is calculated separately for each MoE layer in the transformer.